Nearly half the country requires no permit to carry a concealed weapon — and it’s a growing trend

 Houlihan expects the expansion to stop after the remaining Republican-controlled states enact permitless carry.

-“We’ll have states with moderate-to strong gun control police along the west coast and some Great Lakes states, and other states where it’s much easier to get and carry a gun, they’ll move on to other issues like stand-your-ground,” Houlihan said.
+“We’ll have states with moderate-to strong gun control police along the West Coast and some Great Lakes states, and other states where it’s much easier to get and carry a gun, they’ll move on to other issues like stand-your-ground,” Houlihan said.

-The result, he said, will be a picture the country is already familiar with: Two Americas, and one deep ideological divide.
+The result, he said, will be a picture with which the country is already familiar: two Americas, and one deep ideological divide.